krishnaji/slack-adk-agent/README.md

 - **Slack Integration**: Built with `slack_bolt` to handle events like `app_mention` and `message`.
 - **ADK Powered**: Uses Google ADK for agent logic, tool management, and multi-agent delegation.
 - **Google Search**: Includes a specialized `search_agent` that can perform Google Searches to answer user queries.
+- **Vertex AI Search**: Integrates with Vertex AI Search to answer questions using your internal data stores.
 - **Socket Mode**: Supports Slack Socket Mode for easy local development without public endpoints.

 ## Prerequisites